Mandate

 The Special Representative of the Secretary-General was to have sole and exclusive responsibility over matters relating to the referendum and was to be assisted in his tasks by an integrated group of civilian, military and civilian police personnel, to be known as the United Nations Mission for the Referendum in Western Sahara.

-MINURSO was originally mandated in accordance with the settlement plan to:
+MINURSO was originally mandated in accordance with the settlement proposals to:

 • monitor the ceasefire;